Salix purpurea 'Fish Creek'

 A male selection of the purple willow that was developed by SUNY Morrisville and SUNY Syracuse as part of a program to produce new willows adaptable to many sites and display restance to pests and diseases.
 Also to create willows suitable for mechanical harvesting and processing for the biofuel industry.
 'Fish Creek' was a cross between two S. purpurea clones #'s '94006' and '94001', that showed great potentiality in meeting these goals.
 'Fish Creek' is the most vigorous and robust clone that this group has ever produced.
 It can grow 15-25ft and grow a 3–5ft base in three years, so it should be planted with 2' x 3' spacing.
 It has dark blue-green oblong leaves 2–3in long and 0.5–1in wide.
 Stems are brown at first but soon turn green and smooth.
 Winter flower buds are yellow orange I look forward to seeing the flowers for the first time later this year!

 There are some new hybrids between the best purpurea clones crossed with the pest and disease resistant S. koriyanagi, the Korean equivalent to S. purpurea that are in production now.
-We hope to purchase some of these this spring!

 USES: biofuels, windbreaks, screening, deer fencing; basketry and fine arts!

 This information was obtained from the Cornell University "Willowpedia" blog of Dr. Larry Smart.
 SUNY = State University of New York

 Healthy new growth on straight stems in late August in the nursery.

 Flower buds sparkle brightly in mid-October; sometimes singly and sometimes in pairs.